Important Features Of The GED

 The Mathematics section will examine your knowledge of the use of numbers and their sense, (like decimal, fractions, ratio, proportion etc.) basic geometry, algebra and statistics (like data analysis, probability etc.).
 In other words it will test your basic knowledge of mathematics.
 For this section you will have to answer 50 questions in 90 minutes.

 This is a link to the official ACE website and if you follow the subsequent links available on this page then you will get exhaustive analysis of the syllabus for each section of the examination.
-However, knowledge of the test is incomplete if you do not know the institutes that accept GED diplomas and they are discussed in the following section.
+However, knowledge of the test is incomplete if you do not know the institutes that accept these scores and they are discussed in the following section.

-GED diplomas are the gateway to education for candidates who quit studying for some reason but wish to pursue it again.
-GED diplomas are accepted by nearly 98% of colleges and universities of North America.
-Nearly 98% of employers accept GED diplomas as a proof of a prospective employee's educational qualifications.
+They are the gateway to education for candidates who quit studying for some reason but wish to pursue it again.
+They are accepted by nearly 98% of colleges and universities of North America.
+Nearly 98% of employers accept the diplomas as a proof of a prospective employee's educational qualifications.
 Moreover, it proves a candidate's enthusiasm in pursuing education even under stressful situations.

-All community colleges consider GED diplomas to be equivalent to a high school diploma.
-However, some colleges may require you to provide more recommendation letters if you are seeking admission with a GED diploma.
+All community colleges consider it to be equivalent to a high school diploma.
+However, some colleges may require you to provide more recommendation letters if you are seeking admission with the diploma.
 The admission process often differs slightly from college to college.
 Thus, enquire well about the requirements of the college that you want to apply in and then accordingly prepare yourself for the examination.
-If your GED diploma is not sufficient then gather the recommendations required and place them in your admission portfolio.
+If your diploma is not sufficient then gather the recommendations required and place them in your admission portfolio.
 But, remember this diploma is of vital importance if you wish to continue your studies.

 Terms and Conditions